JohnAPedagogy/ProgressiveStudentHackathon/2021/round_1/Readme.md

 1. Build your own website consisting of HTML and CSS and push the website to the repository.
 1. Add any bootstrap effect to your repository.
 1. Use Typescript and a Person interface defined with Typescript to display students from a MongoDB database from within your website.
-1. Create an angular todo list application.
+1. Create an angular admin dashboard list application.
 1. Ensure all your changes are pushed to the remote repository.

 ## What do I need to do now?
 - Clone this repository by following the instructions in the repository [landing (home) page readme](https://github.com/JohnAPedagogy/ProgressiveStudentHackathon).
 - Create a folder called <your name> inside the round_1 (this) directory of the hackathon repository.
 - In this new folder create three subfolders:  a) website, b) bootstrap and c) admin.
-- Ensure you promtly attend al sessions in the first week.
+- Ensure you promtly attend all sessions in the first week.
+- Ensure you complete the tutorial vidoes below for each day and complete the tasks for each video.

+  # Round 1 Tutorial and tasks
+  Try to complete the following tutorials and tasks at least before the next session.

+  ## Day 1 - Git and HTML